Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Stroke Volume – the volume of blood that is pumped out of the left ventricle during each cardiac contraction.

-Subcutaneous Emphysema – a condition characterized by the accumulation of air in the subcutaneous layer of the skin that has leaked from the lungs.
+Subcutaneous Emphysema – a medical condition characterized by the presence of air or gas in the subcutaneous tissue, often resulting from trauma, lung disease, or medical procedures.

 Supplemental Oxygen – oxygen delivered for therapeutic purposes that exceeds a concentration of 21%.